maartenba/maartenba.github.io/_posts/2019-10-02-dont-use-azure-functions-as-a-web-application.markdown

 **Functions should do one thing** (or realistically, as few things as possible).

-Will I yell at you when you use Azure Functions and HTTP triggers to build a simple API?
-Absolutely not.
+Using Azure Functions and HTTP triggers to build a simple API?
+Go for it!
 It's perfectly fine to handle a couple of events that may originate from your Vue, React or Angular front-end.

-Will I yell at you if you try to shoehorn proper ASP.NET Core into Azure Functions?
-Yes.
-If you need the full ASP.NET Core stack for the job, why not use it?
+Shoehorning a full ASP.NET Core into Azure Functions?
+Well, if you need the full ASP.NET Core stack for the job, why not use it?
 If you need only parts, put API management, CloudFlare or nginx in front of your HTTP-triggered function.

 HTTP is just another type of message that triggers your function logic.